daptiv/mock-yeah/README.md

 Mock Api Data
 =============

-Mock out any endpoint in the Ppm api in a couple simple steps
+Mock out any endpoint in a couple simple steps

 1. Make a folder that matches your endpoint
     1. If your endpoint is `something/:id